Volkswagen AG | thyssenkrupp | Fraunhofer ISST

 Success

-Trust is one of the highest rated requirements for collaboration in industrial environments, such as material provider and productive consumer, e.g. automotive production.
-Especially when exchange of sensitive data is required purely trust is not sufficient due of the fact that access to IT systems is outside of human’s control.
-A technical solution is mostly required to ensure data sovereignty on both ends, establishing trust by using technology.
+Trust is one of the highest-rated requirements for collaboration in industrial environments, such as between a material provider and a productive consumer, e.g., an Original Equipment Manufacturer (OEM).
+Especially when the exchange of sensitive data is required, mere trust is not sufficient, given that access to IT systems is beyond human control.
+A technical solution is mostly required to ensure data sovereignty on both ends, establishing trust through the use of technology.

 More on this topic